 And so we are off – about 275 miles in at this point, with likely another 4,500 more until we arrive back home.
 Yup – I may have bit off a slightly bigger chunk of the US of A this time.
 With a puppy.
 (And potentially some wine.)

 This first post will hopefully just set you up to read on in the weeks to come.
 It may be a little more light-hearted as I try to find my voice again – it’ been a while.
 But I’m excited, and hopefully that comes through.
 Here are the facts – we are driving from Manassas, Virginia to Breckenridge, Colorado, in large part without highways.
-As you look at a map, that means no “blue lines”.
+As you look at a map, that means no “blue lines”.
 We could have, conceivably, driven it in two days.
 For me that is akin to torture.
 My curiosity couldn’t take it!
 It’s the stopping and weaving and wondering around each corner that is the draw, and exploring whatever strikes me.
 A highway is a very useful thing, but not the point of this trip AT ALL.

 So, this morning we headed west and south through the Shenandoah Valley, through towns like Luray and Grottoes, Waynesburg and Staunton.
-The mountains in the summer just puIMG_1472ll me right in, and the joy and relief of stopping at an overlook at 3,000 feet to discover the temperature in the high 70s instead of 90 confirms the choice of route already.
+The mountains in the summer just pull me right in, and the joy and relief of stopping at an overlook at 3,000 feet to discover the temperature in the high 70s instead of 90 confirms the choice of route already.

 The Wonder as We Wander